Against the Compass EXPEDITIONS

 - Private transportation around Kurdistan

 What’s NOT included?

-- Lunch & dinner: In our experience, travelers always have different needs when it comes to eating (budget, type of food, timings, quantity, etc) so we prefer giving you the chance to order whatever you like during your free time.
-You will always have free time during lunch & dinner.
+- Dinner: In our experience, travelers always have different needs when it comes to eating dinner (budget, type of food, timings, quantity, etc) so we prefer giving you the chance to order whatever you like during your free time.

 - International flights